-CASG is implementing a revised model for the delivery of ‘above the line’ support services.
+CASG has implemented a revised model for the delivery of ‘above the line’ support services.
 This includes the establishment of the Defence Support Services (DSS) Panel for the procurement of services in skill sets across the six CASG Centres of Expertise (CoEs).
 The DSS panel is an evolution of the current CAS-SS Panel.

 Unlike the current CAS-SS Panel and separate Integrated Support Contractor (ISC) arrangements, the MSP model will provide a more strategically managed approach to the engagement and management of ‘above the line’ services to CASG which will provide greater visibility and control over market engagement and service delivery.

 The delivery of MSP services requires a far more proactive, relationship driven interaction, with much higher levels of collaboration between CASG and industry than has been the case in the past.

 A key feature of the model is that it actively encourages healthy competition in the market, including fostering a viable and vibrant small to medium enterprise (SME) sector (for SMEs with relevant subject matter expertise).

 The MSP element of the procurement process, including development of the MSP model, was undertaken through an ongoing and interactive competitive dialogue with seven shortlisted participants, to ensure that the model considered both CASG and industry perspectives, and can deliver on the aims of both groups.
 Four MSPs were selected.

 MSPs will deliver the following kinds of services (MSP Services):

 services including assisting the Commonwealth with workforce planning and management, industry and supply chain development and management, workforce development, and work package planning and development.